Redamancy8013/rpfanet_gnn/README.md

 # rpfanet_gnn

-This project visualize the object detection and tracking with point clouds only.
+This project visualize the real-time object detection and tracking with point clouds only.
 It uses feature-self-attention mechanism to improve the accuracy of the detection.

 ## Notice
 Before you compile this project, you need to put the rosbag into the proper directory.

-Put the rosbag named 2024-04-16-16-27-12.bag into /home/ez/project/detr/bag/2024-04-16-16-27-12.bag
+Put the rosbag named 2024-04-16-16-27-12.bag into /home/ez/project/detr/bag/

+eg. /home/ez/project/detr/bag/2024-04-16-16-27-12.bag

 ## Environment